vosa53/karlbot/README.md

 *For Linux users: SQL Server Express LocalDB does not support Linux, you have to use different SQL Server distribution and specify its connection string in the server configuration file*.

-*Note: On Windows, you can use [Visual Studio](https://visualstudio.microsoft.com/).
+*Alternative: On Windows, you can use [Visual Studio](https://visualstudio.microsoft.com/).
 Open `/server/KarlBot.sln` and run project `KarlBot` with `https` launch profile.*

 It should run at `https://localhost:7105`.
-Its REST API documentation in Swagger UI is available at [https://localhost:7105/swagger](https://localhost:7105/swagger).
+Its REST API documentation in Swagger UI is then available at [https://localhost:7105/swagger](https://localhost:7105/swagger).

 Start client:
 ```